Back to Decks

 Mulligan Guide

 This deck wants to curve out and hit a land drop every turn.
-It scales extremely well with mana, since Obsessive Pursuit both draws extra cards and converts excess mana into board presence by growing creatures.
+It scales extremely well with mana, as Obsessive Pursuit both provides card draw and converts excess mana into board presence by growing creatures.

-The deck also mulligans very well, so you shouldn’t be afraid to go to six to find a functional hand.
-A slightly smaller hand that curves out cleanly is usually much better than a clunky seven.
+The deck also mulligans well, so going to six to find a functional hand is often correct.
+A slightly smaller hand that curves out cleanly is usually far stronger than a clunky seven, as Obsessive Pursuit is often able to catch up on card advantage.

-The ideal opening hand is mana dork, Cub, Pursuit, and Beseech.
-This represents the best proactive curve, giving you a large mana advantage early while setting up card draw and inevitability.
-That said, not every good hand needs a mana dork.
-What matters most is having early plays that let you curve out and apply pressure.
+The ideal opening hand contains a mana dork, Badgermole Cub, Obsessive Pursuit, and Beseech the Mirror.
+This represents the deck’s strongest proactive curve, generating an early mana advantage while setting up card draw and inevitability.
+That said, not every keep needs a mana dork; what matters most is having early plays that allow you to curve out and apply pressure.

 These are general rules and can shift slightly depending on the matchup.
 In some cases, keeping a weaker hand with a relevant silver bullet can still be correct.